DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 ------------------

-Sauce or not Spike was unusually bright on their way back, telling her excitedly about the latest episodes of his radio dramas; The far away pilgrim had found a necklace with the first half of a gem inside its locket.
+Sauce or not Spike was unusually bright on their way back, telling her excitedly about the latest episodes of his radio dramas; The far away pilgrim had found a locket with half a gem inside.
 When he had both halves, he would...
 Do something cool with it.
-Twilight disagreed, because if it was two halves, it obviously meant that he and another person had to wear a half each to represent their unity as a team and as friends.
-Spike argued than that fell under the mantle of "Something cool", which Twilight had to respectfully disagree with again: it would be either "Something sweet" or "Something cheesy", or a mixture of the two.
+Twilight disagreed, because if it was two halves, it obviously meant that he and another person had to wear a half each to represent their unity asa team and as friends.
+Which was something he argued fell under the mantle of "Something cool", and Twilight had to respectfully disagree withhim again: it would be either "Something sweet" or "Something cheesy", or a mixture of the two.
 He protested about Twilight making his shows girly, but that didn't seem to dampen his mood any.

  "And then..."
 Spike, riding on her back, paused and turned around.

  "What is it?"

- "I thought someone was looking at us."
+ "I thought someone was looking funny at us."
 He said it without concern, but kept looking behind.
 "A tall mare?"

  "Odd."

- "Eh, we can kick the ass of anyone who helps."
+ "Eh, we can kick the ass of peasant bulglars."
+He said it in the most snotty voice he could manage.

  "What are we, the far away pilgrims?"